cornucopia-rs/cornucopia/README.md

 No special installation steps are needed for `podman`, but note that you will need to pass a CLI flag (`-p` or `--podman`) because cornucopia defaults to `docker`.

 ### Dependencies
 Cornucopia will generate queries powered by the `tokio` runtime through `tokio-postgres` and `deadpool-postgres`, so you will need add the latest version of these to your `Cargo.toml`.
-You'll also need the `cornucopia` crate, which has only one item of interest: the `GenericClient` trait.
+You'll also need the `cornucopia_client` crate, which has only one item: the `GenericClient` trait.
 You might need more dependencies depending on which features you intend to use.
 The code block below shows what your dependencies might look like with every feature that `cornucopia` supports enabled:
 ```toml
 # Cargo.toml
 [dependencies]